herrhamilton/OTH/AD/Random_Access_Machine/README.md

 | JGZ value | JMP if accu>0        |
 | JGE value | JMP if accu>=0       |

-(list of commands from our Algorithms & Data Structures course)
+(list of commands taken from our Algorithms & Data Structures course)